MthunziNamba/Smart-Mirror/README.md

 3. Information like
    * Weather at your location.
    * Current time and date
-   * User's stock details
+   * User's social media feeds.
    * Users's events
    * News Headlines
    * Business News, Technology News, World News, Sports News
    * Calender
    * Map of your current location
    * Quotes
-4. Customised User Experience by providing information about things like Stocks that the user like to see everyday, what are his events today.
+4. Customised User Experience by providing information about things that the user like to see everyday, what are his/her events today.

 ## Implementation
 ### Registration